 As I got to talk to the staff and applicants, I started to think about the employee onboarding experience.
 From knowing where and when to show up on the first day to having your training materials properly organized, a lot goes into ensuring your employees have a great onboarding experience.
 In fact, one study found that “employees who attend a structured onboarding program are 60% more likely to remain with the organization for more than three years.”

-With that being said, here are five tips for structuring a successful senior care onboarding program that engages employees from day one:
+With that being said, here are five tips for structuring a successful senior care onboarding program that engages your new hires from day one:

 - Prepare the paperwork in advance: Before your new hire comes in for their first day, make sure that you provide them with all of the details, such as time, address, attire, where to park and what to bring.
 For many candidates, the first day is a whirlwind of information and it’s your job to ensure that candidates have an informative, but non-intimidating workday.
 Don’t forget to remind your employees to bring in their identification forms to ensure you have everything needed to complete your I-9 and E-Verify requirements and give your employees peace of mind by making it a simple, easy process.